5 Steps to Creating Effective Training Programs

 - Evaluate & revise training:

 As mentioned in the last segment, the training program should be continually monitored.
 In the end, the entire program should be evaluated to determine if it was successful and met training objectives.
 Feedback should be obtained from all stakeholders to determine program and instructor effectiveness, plus knowledge or skill acquisition.
-Analyzing this feedback alongside an employee performance review will allow the organization to identify any weaknesses in the program.
-At this point, the training program or action plan can be revised if objectives or expectations are not being met.
+Analyzing this feedback alongside an employee performance review will allow the organization to identify any weaknesses in the program and built a more robust Employee Experience Management (EXM) strategy.
+At this point, the training program or action plan can be revised or re-assessed if objectives or expectations are not being met.